jlacombe/learning-to-generate-wasserstein-barycenters/README.md

 3. execute `python train_bary_model.py`
 4. once the training is done, the model is stored with a set of visualizations (in particular the evolution of different metrics and the comparison between real and predicted barycenters) in `training_model/results` in its own sub-folder.

-In order to be able to reproduce the experiments of the paper, we also provide a set of pretrained models in `training_model/results`:
-* `bunet_skipco_100000_31epoch_SGDR_nesterov_IN_0.0005_0.99_8_2_dsv2` corresponds to the model trained on synthetic contour shapes;
-* `bunet_skipco_100000_31epoch_SGDR_nesterov_IN_0.0005_0.99_8_2_flickr` corresponds to the model trained on chrominance histograms from Flickr images.

 ## Experiments
 ### Interpolations and runtimes experiments
 Once our model has been trained, sketch interpolation and runtimes experiments conducted in our paper can be reproduced as follows:
 1. go into `experiments`;
 2. open `create_geomloss_targets.sh`:
-    - this script will create the target points associated to the .png files stored in `experiments/input_imgs`, which can be then used to compute GeomLoss barycenters.
+    - this script will create the target points associated to all the .png files stored in `experiments/input_imgs`, which can be then used to compute GeomLoss barycenters.
 Some black and white images are already provided in this folder but you can add your own images;
     - also note that in the images we use, the mass is represented by 1 (white) while its absence is represented by 0 (black);
     - if you don't use 512x512 images, you have to change the value of the parameter `m`.
 4. execute `create_geomloss_targets.sh`;